JeodC/PortMaster-ShipOfHarkinian/soh/BUILDING.md

 # Building from source Ship of Harkinian

 ## Install WSL and chroot
-1. Install wsl and ubuntu (use wsl2):
+1. Install wsl and ubuntu (use wsl2), and once installed and started:
 ```
 sudo apt update
 sudo apt install -y apt-transport-https ca-certificates curl software-properties-common qemu-user-static debootstrap